felipelouza/egsa/README.md

 * Mode 1: indexing a small collection of large strings (DNA sequences);
 * Mode 2: indexing a large collections of small strings (sequencing reads);

+--
+**Example:**

+One could find two examples in example folder, one for each setting mode.

+--
 ##install: